Twinning (TV series): Notes

 WINNER: The set of twins won the final Twin-Off and Twinning.

 RUNNERS-UP: The set of twins lost the final Twin-Off and was the Runner-Up team.

 WIN: The set of twins won the challenge.

-TWIN-OFF: The set of twins was voted into the Twin-Off and won.
+BTM: The set of twins was voted into the Twin-Off and won.

-TWIN-OFF: The set of twins was voted into the Twin-Off but didn't have to compete due to a team getting sent home.

 ELIM: The set of twins was eliminated at the Twin-Off.

 ILL: The set of twins was removed from the competition due to illness.

-Top color is for the first contestant, and bottom color is for the second contestant listed.
-The column which is not blue or green is the color of their team during the challenges.

 In episode 4, Torian & Tre pulled a prank on the houseguests by switching houses when they weren't one of the winning teams.
 Therefore, host Angie said that they were forced to switch houses.

 Episode 4 ended in with a fight between Kristina and Ji & Le.
 In episode 5, Host Angie asked all the twins to gather in one house, and asked them if anyone wanted Ji & Le or Kristina & Kamila to be sent home.
 They all agreed that both teams should stay in the house.
 The game went on with the Twin-Off between Kristina & Kamila and Dylan & Taylor.

 In Episode 5, Bennett was sent to the ER after the producers thought he needed medical attention after a severe headache and fever.
 Therefore, Winston voted by himself.

 In Episode 7, the twin-off was cancelled after Bennett was deemed too sick to continue in the competition.
 As a result, Winston was forced to leave the house and therefore the team was medically unable to continue.

 In Episode 11, Shawn & Claire won the final challenge, sending Torian & Tre and Kristina & Kamila into the semi-final Twin-Off.
 After Torian & Tre defeated Kristina & Kamila, they faced Shawn & Claire in the final Twin-Off.